photostructure/tz-lookup/README.md

 ## Background

 This is a fork of [darkskyapp/tz-lookup](https://github.com/darkskyapp/tz-lookup-oss) which was abandoned in 2020.
+Ongoing maintenance is supported by [PhotoStructure](https://photostructure.com).

 The following updates have been made to this fork: